Yejay/automatic-summarization-tool/README.md

 - Support for multiple summarization models (BART, PEGASUS, OpenAI GPT)
 - File upload for PDF and text documents
 - Text extraction and preprocessing
-- Summary generation with customizable parameters
 - Summary evaluation using ROUGE and BERTScore metrics
 - Visualization of evaluation results
-- RESTful API for integration with other applications

 ## Technology Stack